 Dana joined Watsi on March 12th, 2013.
-Six years ago, Dana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Dana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Dana's most recent donation traveled 8,800 miles to support Soriya, a 49-year-old cookie seller from Cambodia, to fund a mastoidectomy so she can hear clearly.

 Dana has funded healthcare for 91 patients in 12 countries.